 Gurudutt Pai has served as or our Executive Vice President and Chief Operating Officer since February 2010.
 Mr. Pai joined Sonus in December 2008 as Senior Vice President and General Manager.
 Mr. Pai has over 20 years experience in the telecommunications industry.
 Mr. Pai joined Sonus from Veveo, Inc., where he was Vice President of Marketing and Business Development.
 Prior to joining Veveo, Inc., Mr. Pai was Vice President of the Core Networks division of Motorola, Inc. Mr. Pai joined Motorola, Inc. in April 2003 through its acquisition of Winphoria Networks, Inc., where he was Vice President of Business Development, Product Management and Marketing.
 Prior to joining Winphoria Networks, Inc., he was a Sales Vice President at Lucent Technologies for emerging markets.
 Prior to Lucent Technologies, he held various positions in systems engineering and technical planning for the optical, switching, and wireless divisions of AT&T and AT&T Bell Laboratories.
-Mr. Pai holds a Master of Business Administration from the Wharton School of the University of Pennsylvania, a Master of Science in electrical engineering from Kamatak University in India.
+Mr. Pai holds a Master of Business Administration from the Wharton School of the University of Pennsylvania, a Master of Science in electrical engineering from the New Jersey Institute of Technology, and a Bachelor of Science in electrical engineering from Kamatak University in India.

 Jeffrey M. Snider has served as our Senior Vice President, General Counsel and Secretary since June 2009.
 Prior to joining Sonus, Mr. Snider served in a dual legal and operating role as Executive Vice President and General Counsel of Bankruptcy Management Solutions, Inc., a provider of hardware, software and services to the bankruptcy industry.
 From 2003 to 2006, Mr. Snider was the Senior Vice President and General Counsel of Geac Computer Corporation, Ltd., a global software and services provider.
 Prior to Geac Computer Corporation, Ltd., Mr. Snider was Senior Vice President and General Counsel at Lycos, Inc., an industry-leading Internet conglomerate.
 Prior to his in-house career, Mr. Snider was a member of the Boston law firm of Hutchins & Wheeler.
 Mr. Snider served as a Director on the Board of the New England Legal Foundation from 2001 to 2009, and was a Trustee of the Boston Bar Foundation from 2003 to 2007.
 Mr. Snider is a graduate of Amherst College and the University of Virginia School of Law.

-Wayne Pastore has served as our Treasurer since April 2010, our Interim Chief Financial Officer since February 2010, and has been our Vice President, Finance, Corporate Controller and Chief Accounting Officer since May 2008.
+Wayne Pastore has served as our Senior Vice President and Chief Financial Officer since May 2010 and our Treasurer since April 2010.
+He was appointed our Vice President, Finance, Corporate Controller and Chief Accounting Officer in May 2008 and currently retains these duties until acceptable candidate(s) are identified and hired.
 He had previously been our Director, Business Process